Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 ### Bandwidth used

-Plot for the total used bandwidth during successful calls.
-Created in the [](./BandwidthUsedPlots.ipynb) and builded upon the notebooks [BandwidthDataExtractionReceive](./BandwidthDataExtractionReceive.ipynb), [BandwidthDataExtractionTransmit](./BandwidthDataExtractionTransmit.ipynb) and [SuccessfulCallsStartAndEnd](./SuccessfulCallsStartAndEnd.ipynb)
+Plot for the total bandwidth used during successful calls.
+Created in the [BandwidthUsedPlots](./BandwidthUsedPlots.ipynb) notebook.

 ![Average bandwidth transmit during successful calls](./output_folder/BoxPlotUsedBandwidthTransmit.svg)